jupyterhub/mybinder.org-deploy/docs/source/components/cloud.md

 ### Boot disk sizes

-In `prod-a`, we use 1000 GB SSD disks as boot disks.
+In `prod`, we use 1000 GB SSD disks as boot disks.
 On Google Cloud, the size of the disk [controls the performance](https://cloud.google.com/compute/docs/disks/performance) - larger the disk, the faster it is.
 Our disks need to be fast since we are doing a lot of I/O operations during docker build / push / pull / run, so we use SSDs.